-With the filters removed, and some cloudy off-season weather in play, and a gaggle of Chinese tourists spoiling your Snapchat-perfect moment, that dream of a beach trip that I had bought into and mortgaged half my month to get actually usually ended up being a bit drab and ordinary.
+With the filters removed, and some cloudy off-season weather in play, and a gaggle of Chinese tourists spoiling your Snapchat-perfect moment, that dream of a beach trip that I had bought into and mortgaged half my month to go on usually ended up being a bit drab and ordinary.

 You would think after a few of these trips, it would sink in.

 But it didn’t.
 Not at first, at least.
 At first, it actually had the opposite effect.
 It just convinced me that I wasn’t going to the right places.
 That my Instagram sleuthing was sub-par.
 That I was even further behind the curve than I thought.
 That my destinations simply weren’t exotic enough, my adventures not adventurous enough.
 That I wasn’t doing enough research or spending enough money.

 And so I returned, as always, to that dopamine machine known as the internet, to newsfeed me into another vision of a perfect Shangri-La that I could project all of my hopes and wishes onto.

 And yes, I went on a lot of awesome trips.
 But I also ended up with a peculiar problem of often traveling to places I didn’t actually enjoy, and spending my money on seeing things that I didn’t actually care about.

 Talk about first-world problems (except this was usually happening in the third world).